dpelacani/WienerLoss/README.md

     Args:
         method, optional
             "fft" for Fast Fourier Transform or "direct" for the Levinson-Durbin recurssion algorithm.
-Defaults to "fft"
+            In this version only "fft" is available.
+Defaults to "fft" filter_scale, optional
-        filter_dim, optional
-            the dimensionality of the filter.
-This parameter should be upper-bounded by the dimensionality of the data.
-If data is 3-dimensional and filter_dim is set to 2, one filter is computed per channel dimension assuming format [B, NC, H , W].
-Current implementation only supports filter dimensions for 1D, 2D and 3D.
-            Defaults to 2
-        filter_scale, optional
             the scale of the filters compared to the size of the data.
             Defaults to 2
         reduction, optional
             specifies the reduction to apply to the output, "mean" or "sum".
-            Defaults to mean
+            Defaults to "mean"
         mode, optional
             "forward" or "reverse" computation of the filter.
 For details of the difference, refer to the original paper.
-Default "reverse" penalty_function, optional
+Default "reverse". penalty_function, optional
             the penalty function to apply to the filter.
-If None, a Gaussian penalty will be created of mean zero and standard deviations specified below.
-Mutually exclusive with "std".
-Default None store_filters, optional
+It should be either: a python function that receives a mesh as input; "identity", which creates a uniform mesh populated with the value 1; or "gaussian", which creates a gaussian function with mean of 0 and standard deviation defined by the parameter "std".
+If None, the penalty function is the identity.
+Default None. store_filters, optional
             whether to store the filters in memory, useful for debugging.
-            Option to store the filers before or after normalisation with "norm" and "unorm".
+            Option to store the filers before or after normalisation with "norm" and "unorm", respectively.
 Default False.
-        epsilon, optional
+        lmbda, optional
             the stabilization value to compute the filter.
+It is used as a percentage value of the RMS of the cross-correlation and applied equally to the nominator and denominator for decorrelation.
+Default 1e-4.
-Default 1e-4. std, optional
+        std, optional
             the standard deviation value of the zero-mean gaussian generated as a penalty function for the filter.
-If 'penalty_function' is passed this value will not be used.
+Only applicable when 'penalty_function' is passed as "gaussian".
 Default 1e-4.

 On object calling